sam-hosseini/freelancing-in-finland/README.md

 Tax administration office (Vero):

-* **Pay your corporate income tax early** using prepayment register, *non-recurring* obligation: you can pay your corporate income tax *before* the company financial year ends, if you want.
+* **Pay your corporate income tax early** using prepayment register, *non-recurring* obligation: you can pay your corporate income tax *before* the company fiscal year ends, if you want.
-That way, you won't have to pay interest if the financial year has ended and you had paid way too little corporate income tax during the financial year.
+That way, you won't have to pay interest if the fiscal year has ended and you had paid way too little corporate income tax during the fiscal year.

 * **Send VAT reports**, *recurring* obligation: strictly speaking, as the owner of the company, you are responsible to ensure that VAT reports are done every month, not your accountant.
 Practically, your accountant assumes responsibility for it and will do it herself/himself, but remember that if your accountant fails to do so, you yourself are responsible.